 Which Refractive Surgery Is Best for You?

-The right choice of refractive surgery depends on whether the patient has general needs, special eye concerns (such as thin or irregular corneas), lifestyle demands (such as high-performance professions or sports), a desire for maximum personalization, or a preference for minimal invasion and quick recovery.
+The right choice of refractive surgery depends on whether the patient has general needs, special eye concerns (such as thin or irregular corneas), lifestyle demands (such as high-performance professions or sports), a desire for maximum personalisation, or a preference for minimal invasion and quick recovery.

 Here’s how different patient profiles influence the choice of the best procedure: